 Oak Mountain is one of Pelham's most notable features

 Home to Alabama's largest state park, Pelham is a paradise for adventurers and nature lovers.
 The first thing anyone will mention about life in Pelham will be something to do with Oak Mountain.
-Whether it's horseback riding, the wildlife center, hiking trails, the State Fair or concerts at the amphitheater – there's something for just about anyone in this expansive park.
-People living here always have things to do, with hiking, golfing, horseback riding and live music at their fingertips.
-But the outdoors are not the only draw here, as this area also boasts incredible restaurants and many attractions.
+Whether it's horseback riding, the wildlife center or hiking trails — there's something for just about anyone in this expansive park.
+People living here always have things to do, with hiking, golfing and horseback riding at their fingertips.
+But the outdoors are not the only draw here, as this area also boasts incredible restaurants and many attractions, with the possibility of more to come.
+The city of Pelham is considering proposals for repurposing the former site of the Oak Mountain Amphitheatre into a mixed-use development featuring residential, retail and office components.
 And even with all that activity, this city maintains a peaceful and quiet atmosphere.

 Grab a friend and hit the lake at Oak Mountain State Park next to Chelsea.